They’re at the “core” of great yoga workouts — check out some great core exercises for women!

 Check Out the Best Ab Workouts from The Bulldog Online Team

-Instead, try yoga poses and other exercises to work your core within your current exercise routine.
-Here are some great core exercises that you can do at home as voted on by our class leaders.
+Instead, try some power yoga poses and other exercises to work your core within your current exercise routine.
+Here are some great core exercises that you can do at home, as voted on by our class leaders.
 Of course, if you want to incorporate them into some yoga classes, we’re her for ya!

 1) Plank Variations – Core Exercises For Women, With Options!!!